emqx/emqx-dashboard5/public/static/config.md

  - <code>EMQX_PLUGINS</code>

-Manage EMQ X plugins.
+Manage EMQX plugins.
 <br>
-Plugins can be pre-built as a part of EMQ X package, or installed as a standalone package in a location specified by
+Plugins can be pre-built as a part of EMQX package, or installed as a standalone package in a location specified by
 <code>install_dir</code> config key
 <br>